olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_20.md

 ### Example

-There are a number of very nice examples on the Advent of Code website that I implore you to read before continuing.
+There are a number of very nice examples on the [**Advent of Code website**](https://adventofcode.com/2023/day/20) that I implore you to read before continuing to my solutions.

 The most important idea to note from these examples is the idea that pushing the button does not always produce the same same series of pulses sent between each module.
-As the nodes within the graph contain state that affect the way the module reacts to an incoming pulse, the messages created from pressing the button does not just depend on the structure of the graph but also the state of each node within the graph.
+As the nodes within the graph contain state that affect the way the module reacts to an incoming pulse, the messages created from pressing the button does not only depend on the structure of the graph but also the state of each node within the graph.

 ## Part 1